Johnny-Wish/characters-recognition/README.md

 ## ETA

-Although the deadline is May 2019, the project is such a trivial task that I plan on finish it within a few days.
+Although the deadline is May 2019, the project is such a trivial task that I plan on finishing it within a few days.
 However, due to the number of final examinations I have in future weeks, there might be some delay.